joostkremers/writeroom-mode/README.md

 #### Global Writeroom Mode ####

-Activate this option to automatically turn on `writeroom-mode` in any buffer that has one of the major modes in `writeroom-major-modes`.
+Activate this option to automatically turn on `writeroom-mode` in any buffer that has one of the major modes matched any mask listed in `writeroom-major-modes`.

 #### Border Width ####